moustachio-belvedere/SICP-Solutions-and-Notes/readme.md

 Notes and solutions, written as part of an SICP book club.

-Non-programmatic mathematical solutions circumvent lack of GitHub LaTeX rendering through use of Jupyter notebooks.

-Language is the SICP flavour of Racket.
+The language used is the SICP flavour of Racket.

+Non-racket files are generally either LaTeX, PDF or HTML files.

+Questions not done or partially done are noted in `revisit.txt`.